The Manchester Marathon: The Second Largest In The UK

 How to register

 Online via the website.
-It does not sell out yet, but don't leave it too late.
-There are also entries available via a number of charities on the site.
+Previous runners are given preferential entry so it now sells out fast.
+There are entries available via a number of charities on the site.
 This will require you to raise an agreed amount for that charity.

 .png)